Instant Pot corned beef, carrots, and potatoes cooks brisket in a rich broth without a spice packet or cabbage for a St. Patrick’s Day classic.

 Please see our full Disclosure and Privacy Policy.

 Here's the catch, though.
 My honey doesn't like cabbage and the kids don't like the seasoning packet that usually comes with corned beef.
+You may be thinking, can you even have corned beef without cabbage wedges and a spice packet?

 Well, I am here to tell you that yes. you. can.

+See, that's the beauty of cooking and preparing food for you and your family.
+You can tweak recipes, omit ingredients unless you're baking, of course, and make substitutions to suit your tastes.
+There are no rules!
 So we don't cook corned beef with cabbage or a spice packet.
 And you know what else?
 I broil that beautiful corned beef when it's done to get a nice crisp layer on the fat.

 Boom.
 Don't let anyone tell you you're doing it wrong.
 Grab yourself a Lucky Irish Margarita, put up your St. Patty's Day decorations, make your corned beef your way, and you do you!